Vara-Lab/traffic-light-integration/traffic_light_contract/README.md

 - Access [Gear IDEA](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Frpc.vara.network) using your web browser.
 - Connect your Substrate wallet to Gear IDE.
-- Upload the `*.opt.wasm` and `metadata.txt` files by clicking the "Upload Program" button.
+- Upload the `wasm.opt.wasm` and `app.idl` files by clicking the "Upload Program" button.